mathquill/mathquill/docs/Config.md

 # Setting Configuration

-The configuration options for a given mathField has the following structure and [options](http://mathquill.readthedocs.org/en/latest/Config/#configuration-options):
+The configuration options object is of the following form:
 ```js
 {
   spaceBehavesLikeTab: true,